Taha2053/Taha2053/README.md

-## This is Almouthana Taha Khalfallah, a Tech Lover .
+## This is Almouthana Taha Khalfallah, a Tech Lover.

 Applied Mathematics and Modeling Engineering student.
 Specializing in AI, deep learning, and statistical modeling.